gomods/athens/docs/content/configuration/prefill-disk-cache.md

 The `source.zip` file has a specific directory structure and the `$VERSION.info` has a JSON structure, both of which you'll need to get right in order for Athens to serve up the right dependency formats that the Go toolchain will accept.

 >We don't recommend that you create these assets yourself.
-Instead, use [pacmod](https://github.com/plexsystems/pacmod)
+Instead, use [pacmod](https://github.com/plexsystems/pacmod) or [gopack](https://github.com/alex-user-go/gopack)

+## Using pacmod

 To install the `pacmod` tool, run `go get` like this: